srepetsk/gw-style/_pages/korea.md

 	<li>First Secretary of the Workers' Party</li>
 	<li>Chairman of the Workers' Party Central Military Commission</li>
 </ul>
-It is sufficient to refer to Jong-un as the leader or supreme leader.
+It is sufficient to refer to Kim Jong-un as the leader or supreme leader.
 <h3>South Korea</h3>
 President: Park Guen-hye